Search and Matching for Adoption from Foster Care: Related Literature

+Recently, market designers and operations researchers have shown increased interest in how to best serve historically disadvantaged communities.
+Researchers have, for example, studied refugee resettlement (\citealp{andersson_dynamic_2018,bansak_improving_2018, delacretaz_matching_2020}), the improvement of teacher quality at disadvantaged schools (\citealp{combe_mechanism_2021, combe_market_2025}), the management of volunteer workforces for non-profit organizations (\citealp{berenguer2023managing}), and allocation of public housing (\citealp{arnosti_design_2020, kawasaki_mechanism_2021, you_strategy_2022}).

-Our paper also fits with the literature that studies child welfare systems from an economic perspective. \citet{slaugh_pennsylvania_2016} investigated how the Pennsylvania Statewide Adoption \& Permanency Network could utilize a match recommendation tool to improve their process of matching children to prospective parents. \citet{robinson-cortes_who_2019} worked with a foster care data set to analyze placements of children in foster homes.
+Our paper contributes to the limited literature that studies child welfare systems from operations or market design perspectives --- a challenge first articulated by \citet{spindler1970social} and renewed by \citet{slaugh2025child}. \citet{slaugh_pennsylvania_2016} investigated how the Pennsylvania Statewide Adoption \& Permanency Network could utilize a match recommendation tool to improve their process of matching children to prospective parents.
+Their spreadsheet-based tool can be seen as a simple example of the previously mentioned technological tools that caseworkers may use. \citet{robinson-cortes_who_2019} worked with a foster care data set to analyze placements of children in foster homes.
 His model predicts that allowing placements across administrative regions would be beneficial for children. \citet{macdonald_foster_2019} studied a dynamic matching problem where children and families can either form reversible matches (foster placements) or irreversible matches (adoptions).
 In her model, children are heterogeneous in the sense that there are children with disabilities and children without disabilities, while families are homogeneous.
-To the best of our knowledge, we are the first to formally analyze economic effects in the child welfare domain while taking heterogeneity of preferences into account.
+To the best of our knowledge, we are the first to formally analyze the economic effects of search and matching in the child welfare domain, while taking into account the full heterogeneity of preferences. \citet{baccara_child-adoption_2014} estimated families' preferences over children available for adoption from a data set documenting the operations of adoption agencies.